 My practice asserts ‘blackness’ as a responsive state of performativity, which oscilates between history, memory and repetition.
-I believe the use of memory and ability to "recall" are imperative to the human experience, but serve specific function in dialogue with the ‘black body’.
+I believe the use of memory and ability to "recall" are imperative to the human experience, but serve specific function when in dialogue with the ‘black body’.
 Each work is informed by my academic background in theatre and the concept of ‘staging’ where my ideologies permeate through photography, moving image, performance and installation.
 In recent works, I interject my body as a tool for autobiogrpahical use, to explore how concepts such as destiny, biology, ascription and chance exist within the black narrative.

 Anthony Jamari Thomas (b.1990) received his Bachelor's degree from John Jay College, New York NY (2012).
 Thomas's graduating thesis examined the interplay between metaphysics and philosophy in the work of artist: William Blake, leading to a brief stint in studio art and ultimately, full-time practice.
 Thomas employs varying disciplines to examine the relationship between cultural performance, memory and identity.
 Since his debut, Thomas has exhibited with several spaces throughout New York including: Art In Flux Harlem (2013, 2014), El Museo del Barrio (2014), No Longer Empty (2014) Galerie Protege (2015), BronxArtSpace (2017) and National Black Theatre which acquired Trayvon's Cross (2014) for their permanent collection (2017).
-His work has also been featured in Barbed Magazine and most recently: Know Wave on their weekly streaming platform: Live from Chinatown w/ Paradigm Publishing.
+His work has also been featured in Barbed, Highsnobiety and recently, Forbes Magazine.